markxnelson/weblogic-kubernetes-operator/content/quickstart/get-images.md

 ---
-title: "Get Images"
+title: "Get images"
 date: 2019-02-22T15:44:42-05:00
 draft: false
 weight: 3
 ---

-Get these images and put them into your local registry.
+##### Get these images and put them into your local registry.

 a.
-If you don't already have one, obtain a Docker store account, log in to the Docker store
-    and accept the license agreement for the [WebLogic Server image](https://hub.docker.com/_/oracle-weblogic-server-12c).
+If you don't already have one, obtain a Docker store account, log in to the Docker store and accept the license agreement for the [WebLogic Server image](https://hub.docker.com/_/oracle-weblogic-server-12c).

 b.
 Log in to the Docker store from your Docker client:

 ```bash
 $ docker login
 ```

 c.
 Pull the operator image:

 ```bash
 $ docker pull oracle/weblogic-kubernetes-operator:2.0-rc2
 ```

 d.
 Pull the Traefik load balancer image:

 ```bash
 $ docker pull traefik:1.7.6
 ```

 e.
 Pull the WebLogic 12.2.1.3 install image:

 ```bash
 $ docker pull store/oracle/weblogic:12.2.1.3